ShakDamj/shakiradamji.com/src/pages/career/2021-Semble.md

 <img src="logo-semble.png" class="cvlogo" alt=''></img>

 <div>
-Software used by private GPs, consultants and hospitals to manage their business and store patient data.
-System features include calendar and booking, invoicing, eleactronic health records and analytics.
-Semble is integrated with multuple labs, pharmacies and with Compucare.
-The nature of the software requires very detailed knwoledge and complex user journey mapping for each project.
+Semble is a software prioduct used by private GPs, consultants and hospitals to manage their business and store patient data.
+The system includes appointment booking, invoicing, storing electronic health records and analytics.
+It's also integrated with multiple labs, pharmacies and with Compucare.
+The nature of the software requires detailed knwoledge and complex user journey mapping for each project.
+As the only Product Designer in the company I am responsible for delivering tested designs to 4 agile delivery teams.

 <h2>Responsibilities</h2>
 <li>Working across 4 agile delivery teams</li>